-A Pilgrim is a person who takes on a spiritual journey.
-We believe everyone is on a spiritual journey of some kind, and Life of a Pilgrim is here to help you along that Journey.
-We want to walk with you on your pilgrimage to deepen your relationship with God.
+A Pilgrim is a person who is taking a spiritual journey.
+Everyone is on a spiritual journey of some kind.
+Life of a Pilgrim is here so we can walk together along that Journey.
+I want to walk with you on your pilgrimage as we deepen our relationships with God.

 Life of a pilgrim draws from many sources our main ones are:

 The Bible – Given by God through the Holy Spirit to men who were close to Jesus.
 Scripture used in context is good for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be thoroughly equipped for every good work.